syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.NETCORE/positions.md

 ## Programmatically Refresh the Position

-Refreshes the speed dial button position.
-Use `refreshPosition` method to re-position button when the `target` is resized.
+You can refresh the position of the Speed Dial using `refreshPosition` method when the `Target`position is changed.

 {% if page.publishingplatform == "aspnet-core" %}